Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 <br/>

-That means you've successfully connected to your instance.
+That means we've successfully connected to our instance.

 * * *

 ## Do some setup

-Once you get to the screen, we need to move into where the parse code is, to do some setup.
+Once we get to the screen, we need to move into where the parse code is, to do some setup.

 {% codeblock line_number:false %}
 $ cd /opt/bitnami/parse